Course Overview and Goals

 Moodle.
 We will use Moodle for grades and feedback.
 If you do not already have an account, please create one and join the course moodle.
 The enrollment key is in the welcome e-mail.

 Computing.
-We strongly suggest you use the standardized development environment on the CU CS Virtual Machine.
+We strongly suggest you use a Unix-based development environment (e.g., Linux or Mac OS).
+The standardized development environment is the CU CS Virtual Machine.
 After obtaining the Virtual Machine, you will need to install the following separately:

 - The CSCI 3155 package via